nicolasprothero/NicolasProthero-Portfolio-Old/README.md

 The site includes many **original illustrations**.

-The home page showcases the majority of the images they are all interactable.
+The majority of the images are shown on the landing page.
 When the user `hovers` over the highlighted text, the image reflects what is being said.

 ![All Illustrations](img/All_Illustrations.png)